 If they want to see a horror movie, show them every horror movie at once.
 Show them everything plus the kitchen sink.
 Cabin in the Woods unravels in a really interesting way.
 It’s never exactly what you think it is, but at the same time, it is.
 That weird juxtaposition is the very thing that I think made it so popular in the first place.

-People have so many pre-conceived notions about the genre that, other than comedy, one of the best ways around that is to show them something that’s so imaginative that they can’t possibly pin it down as one thing.
+People have so many pre-conceived notions about the genre that, other than comedy, one of the best ways around that is to show them something that’s so imaginative they can’t possibly pin it down as one thing.
 This is a dark, realistic family drama that happens to be full of amazing, ghastly creatures.
 Admittedly, it’s for your non-horror-loving friends who still like gore.
 The Tarantino aficionados, for instance.

-For better or worse, this is the movie I personally tend to show people who are new to the genre.
+For better or worse, Fright Night is the movie I personally tend to show people who are new to the genre.
 It’s got all you want from a horror comedy, but it also crafts genuinely realistic characters.
 It’s got so much heart.
 It has just the right element of campy ‘80s charm while at the same time showing a kind of shocking amount of depth for its central characters.